Skip to main content

 const specifyDestinationCity = (destinationCity: string) =>

-Task.where(`#actor specifies destination city of ${ destinationCity }`,
+Task.where(the`#actor specifies destination city of ${ destinationCity }`,

 specifyCity(destinationCity, FlightFinder.destinationAirport),